rnett/krosstalk/plugins/ktor-server/krosstalk-ktor-server/README.md

 # Module Krosstalk Ktor Server

 A basic Krosstalk server plugin using [Ktor](https://ktor.io/).
 Includes authentication scopes.
+Note that like Ktor itself, this only supports JVM.
+Clients, however, are multiplatform.

+Artifact: `com.github.rnett.krosstalk:krosstalk-ktor-server`

 To use, have your Krosstalk server object implement `KtorKrosstalkServer`, and set `server` to a `KtorServer`.